 - Pet News From PR Newswire

 Is there life after a diagnosis of Dog Dementia?

 There certainly is and Murphy is proof of that fact.
-At 16-1/2 years old, Murphy is happy and thriving 16 months after his symptoms started.
+At 17 years old Murphy is happy and thriving almost 2 years after his symptoms started.